orshohat1/Server-assignment/server/README.md

-# express-ts
+# server
-A Minimal Express Typescript boilerplate
+A Minimal Express Typescript which works with http://battuta.medunes.net/ API

-Use this template repository to create a new Node project with Express and Typescript installed

 ## Instructions

 * Type `npm i`
+* Enter your API KEY in `country.ts`
 * Type `npm start`
-* Open your browser and go to http://localhost:4000
+* Open your browser and go to http://localhost:3200
 * WIN!
-"# Server-assignement"